 Best Time to Visit Pahalgam

 The best time to visit Pahalgam is the months of April, May, and September.
-But it also depends on what kind of trip you wanted.
+But it also depends on what kind of trip you want.
 Let me give a brief overview.

 Pahalgam remains open in the winter season and receives quite a bit of snow in January and February.
 This will be the best time to plan a winter trip.
 Keep in mind though that places like Chandanwari and Aru Valley may not be accessible in winter.